San Francisco Moves To Ban Yellow Pages

 GONZALES: Joining the industry in defense of the yellow pages are some unions, ethnic organizations, seniors and at least one high-profile consumer group that usually focuses on utility regulation.
 Mindy Spatt is a spokeswoman for a group called TURN.

-Ms. MINDY SPATT (Spokeswoman, The Utility Reform Network): A lot of TURN members are seniors.
+MINDY SPATT: A lot of TURN members are seniors.
 These are people who don't have computers, don't have Internet access.
 They actually write to us letters, handwritten, stamped.
 This is how they communicate.
 Once they don't have a phonebook, where are these people going to go for information?